 The Act of Loving

-It seems like Valentine’s Day all about falling in love or being in love.
 It’s so easy to overlook the fact that love is more than a feeling, it is an action.
 Love isn’t just a noun; it’s a verb!

 The act of loving is more gratifying for both the lover and the beloved than the state of being in love.
 That state is passive.
 It easily dissolves into an internal fantasy about being in love, a fantasy bond.
 The act of loving involves various types of real behavior that will keep a close relationship alive and vital, such as offering emotional and physical acts of affection; expressing tenderness, compassion, and sensitivity to your partner’s needs; sharing activities and interests; maintaining honest exchanges of personal thoughts and feelings.